The department is consistently ranked among the best in the nation:

-#5 - Scholarly Productivity (2009 Faculty Scholarly Productivity Index - Most Recent evaluation).
+#5 - Scholarly Productivity (2009 Faculty Scholarly Productivity Index - Most Recent evaluation)

 CLS has a distinctive history.
 The department began as an emphasis within the program of Social Ecology, which was founded in 1970 by Professor Arnold Binder, a key figure in both CLS and the field of criminology.
 The purpose of the School of Social Ecology was and is "to train undergraduate and graduate students to analyze research and policy questions from a broad, ecological perspective that integrates multiple disciplines and links basic theory and research with community problem-solving."
+Criminology, Law and Society became a formal department with both an undergraduate major and Ph.D. program in 1991.
 Since then, CLS faculty have trained numerous undergraduate and graduate students over almost three decades.
 Graduates work in both the public and private sectors and at colleges and universities around the country.
 The CLS curriculum offers a broad array of topics for both undergraduate and graduate study that are central to crime and its control, social policy, and the law.
 In keeping with the main tenet of Social Ecology, faculty and students approach these subjects from a multidisciplinary perspective.